stellar/stellar-disbursement-platform-backend/dev/README.md

 - `kafka-init`:  Initial workflow to exec into the Kafka container and create topics.
 - `demo-wallet`: The demo wallet client that will be used as a receiver wallet, running on port `4000`.

-The following are optional monitoring services that can be started through `docker-compose-monitoring.yml` and are primarily used for monitoring Kafka:
-- `db-conduktor`: Database instance for the Conduktor service.
-- `conduktor-monitoring`: Conduktor Monitoring service integrated into the Conduktor Platform.
-- `conduktor-platform`: Provides solutions for Kafka management, testing, monitoring, data quality, security, and data governance.

-> [!TIP]
-> If you wish to start the sdp containers with monitoring services, you can use the docker-compose-monitoring.yml file
->
-> `docker-compose -f docker-compose.yml -f docker-compose-monitoring.yml up`

 ### Remote Debugging

 ### Remote Debugging